liesnikov/extensible-elaborator/abstract/main.md

 This metavariable in its own turn gets instantiated by a fitting solver.
 The solvers match the shape of the type that metavariable stands for and handle it in a case-specific manner: instance-search for type classes, tactic execution for a tactic argument.

 If it is a regular implicit, however, the only solver that's needed is a trivial one that checks that the metavariable has been instantiated indeed.
 This is because a regular implicit should be instantiated by a unification problem encountered at some point later.
 This serves as a guarantee that all implicits have been filled in.

+##### Type classes #####

+If we wish to add type classes we can use the implicits mechanism but specify that the type has to be a type class instance.
+On the solver side we can define a handler that only matches `FillInTheTerm T` such that `T` is of the form `Implicit

 Let us go through an example of the elaboration process for a simple term: